Xilinx/Embedded-Design-Tutorials/ZynqMPSoC-EDT/docs/5-debugging-with-vitis-debugger.md

- >***Note*:** If you did not create a Hello World application on APU or RPU, follow the steps in [Create Custom](#create-custom-bare-metal-application-for-arm-cortex-a53-based-apu) [Bare-Metal Application for Arm Cortex-A53 based APU](#create-custom-bare-metal-application-for-arm-cortex-a53-based-apu) to create a new hello world application.
+ >***Note*:** If you did not create a Hello World application on APU or RPU, follow the steps in [Create
+ Custom Bare-Metal Application for Arm Cortex-A53 based APU](4-build-sw-for-ps-subsystems.md#create-custom-bare-metal-application-for-arm-cortex-a53-based-apu) to create a new hello world application.

  After you create the Hello World application, work through the